-By relying on good maintenance, as opposed to insecticides, you’re also allowing skilled pest hunters (like nabids, big eyed bugs, and anthocorids) to do the work on your behalf.
-The alternative is that you end up killing the good bugs too and leaving the lawn totally unprotected, which, in turn, intensifies the need for chemical treatments.
+By relying on proper maintenance, as opposed to insecticides, you’re also allowing skilled pest hunters (like nabids, big-eyed bugs, and anthocorids) to do the work on your behalf.
+The alternative is that you end up killing the good bugs too and leaving the lawn unprotected, which, in turn, intensifies the need for chemical treatments.

 Repairing Problem Areas

 While reseeding is always the cheaper option, if you need to repair damaged sections of a lawn, it can take quite some time for zoysia seeds to develop.
 For this reason, many lawn care providers recommend using turf, plugs, or sod for a faster result.
 It is, of course, entirely up to you, but fully developed grass is the better choice for an immediate fix.